What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 What are the 3 LEED Certification Minimum Program Requirements?

-To ensure consistency and integrity in the certification process, LEED has established Minimum Program Requirements (MPRs).
+To ensure consistency and integrity in the certification process, LEED has established Minimum Program Requirements (MPRs) which are the main LEED certification requirements to be even eligible to apply for the standard.
 These requirements serve as a foundation, outlining the key criteria that a project must meet to be eligible for LEED certification.
 Mentioned below are the three key LEED certification building requirements that you must consider.

 1. Permanency of Location and Land